About Dewsbury Neighbourhood Board.

-The Dewsbury Town Investment Plan was successfully submitted in 2020 and a number of projects have been undertaken with the resulting funding.
+The Dewsbury Town Investment Plan was successfully submitted in 2020 and a number of projects are now moving forward with the resulting funding.

-Dewsbury is one of 75 towns eligible to receive up to £20 million to support a 10-year investment plan.
-To ensure that the plan genuinely reflects the priorities of local people, we’re asking the community to share their priorities through Our Future Dewsbury to help us shape the Dewsbury Long-Term Plan, a community-led initiative to build on the Dewsbury Blueprint.
+Dewsbury is also one of 75 towns eligible to receive up to £20m from the UK Government’s Plan for Neighbourhoods funding.
+To ensure that there is a long-term plan that reflects the priorities of local people, we have asked the local community to share their priorities through Our Future Dewsbury, a community-led initiative building on the Dewsbury Blueprint.

-The six key roles of the Town Board are:
+The six key roles of the Neighbourhood Board are:

-2. Identify the issues and priorities to focus on in the Long-term Plan.
+Identify the issues and priorities to focus on in the long-term Plan.

-5. Providing advice and guidance to the council to inform the development and delivery of projects.
+Providing advice and guidance to the Council to inform the development of projects.

 Vision for Dewsbury